 Auditions for UGA Mock Trial take place every August.
-The audition process begins with a number of info sessions in early August.
+The audition process begins with a number of info sessions in late August/ early September.
 If you are interested in joining UGA Mock Trial, you must attend at least one of these info sessions in order to sign up for an audition slot.
 Although we highly encourage attending an info session to learn how UGA Mock Trial works, if you can’t make any of the sessions, please send us an email to sign up for an audition time.
 After signing up for an audition time you will receive an audition packet, which will contain all the audition instructions and materials.
 Finally, come ready for your audition on the date you signed up for.
 Audition results will be emailed to you a few weeks following your audition date.
 Please feel free to reach out to us with any questions you have about the audition process!

 How much of a time commitment is mock trial?

 UGA Mock Trial is a time commitment, but one that can be balanced with other obligations.
 Members of our Program balance their commitment to Mock Trial with other obligations including: work, internships, school, and commitments to other organizations.

 In the fall, Mock Trial typically requires about 6-8 hours per week, and the time commitment can vary in the spring.
 Practices are typically coordinated around when competitors on each of the five teams are available.

 Do I have to Audition for the Program in August?

 In order to be a member of UGA Mock Trial for the 2019-2020 season, you must audition for the Program in August 2019.
 If you miss this deadline, but are still interested in learning more about the program, please feel free to reach out to us with questions or requests for our scrimmage schedule.

 How Much Does it Cost to be in UGA Mock Trial?